datachefs/cdv-notes/pages/how/plan.md

 Ideally the way it would work is: a pilot: 2-3 grassroots organizing groups, at least one of which has local/chapters in several states

+Be agile: even if initial focus is on groups that work at scale, allow for little groups to bubble up